 Tips and Tricks

 - Fry the nuts right after you assemble your layers.
 You want the ghee or olive oil to be sizzling while you pour them on top.
-This is how my family makes it, and everyone always waits for that sizzle.

 Canned vs. Cooked Chickpeas